ghbrown/ghbrown.github.io/content/topics/quotes.md

 # Quotes

-Congratulations if you found this page!
+Congratulations for finding this page!

 It's not linked anywhere on my site but is the source page from which the random quotes are drawn.